ZakariaLabban/ai-fashion-advisor/tests/api/README.md

 - `api`: All API tests have this marker
 - `live`: Tests that require actual services to be running

+## API Test Details

+### FASHN.AI Tests

+The FASHN.AI tests focus on virtual try-on functionality, which is the primary capability we're using from this service.
+The tests use a polling approach to handle the asynchronous nature of the processing.

+### OpenAI Tests

+The OpenAI tests focus specifically on text-based chat completion functionality used by our fashion advisor system.
+We test basic connectivity and the ability to generate text responses to fashion-related prompts.

 ## Adding New API Tests